 In my portraits, I strive to paint not only physical appearance but to study the essential truths about a person within.
 I work mainly in a realistic style for my commission work, but I also enjoy experimenting with abstraction in my art practice.
 To challenge myself, I try different pigments, techniques, and surfaces, such as Aquaboard, watercolor grounds, Yupo paper, etc. These investigations into abstraction inspire my capacity to follow the material flow and formal possibilities.

-In 2019 I started to work on creating baby animals paintings and then in 2020 I published a children book “My First Friends” based on the illustrations I made.
+In 2019 I started to work on creating baby animal paintings and then in 2020, I published a children's book “My First Friends” based on the illustrations I made.

-Currently, I am teaching watercolor classes and sharing my love of the medium as well as I am a member of Ali Cavanaugh’s Community of watercolor artists.
+Currently, I am teaching watercolor classes and sharing my love of the medium as well as I am a member of FCA, IWS and Ali Cavanaugh’s Community of watercolor artists.